-The CUDA compute platform extends from the 1000's of general purpose compute processors featured in our GPU's compute architecture, parallel computing extensions to many popular languages, powerful drop-in accelerated libraries to turn key applications and cloud based compute appliances.
-CUDA really is lot more than the popular CUDA Toolkit and the CUDA C/C++ programming language, we invite you to explore the CUDA Ecosystem and learn how you could accelerate your applications.
+The CUDA compute platform extends from the 1000s of general purpose compute processors featured in our GPU's compute architecture, parallel computing extensions to many popular languages, powerful drop-in accelerated libraries to turn key applications and cloud based compute appliances.
+CUDA extends beyond the popular CUDA Toolkit and the CUDA C/C++ programming language, we invite you to explore the CUDA Ecosystem and learn how you can accelerate your applications.

 Widely Used By Researchers